trinhvihien/case-study-geocomply/project.structure.md

 ### features
 - feature files and steps in the stepDefinitions folder
-- world.ts customize hooks functions for test
+- world.ts: customize hooks functions for test

 ### pages
 - base is a class for other page classes to extend, all common functions could be shared from the base